Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

 In this paper, the emphasis lies on aspherical topological operads, i.e.\ topological operads whose spaces of operations are aspherical, where aspherical means that all homotopy groups of degree two and higher are trivial.
-Famous examples include the associative operad and the (framed) little 2-disk operad that will be treated in Section~\ref{seccycas} and \ref{secfE2GV} of this article, respectively.
+Famous examples include the associative operad and the (framed) little disks operad that will be treated in Section~\ref{seccycas} and \ref{secfE2GV} of this article, respectively.
 Such operads can naturally be regarded as groupoid-valued or, more generally, category-valued.
 We will see below in Section~\ref{seccycmodalg} that for category-valued operads, one can naturally consider algebras in any symmetric monoidal bicategory.
 Therefore, we will develop the theory of ordinary/cyclic/modular operads and their algebras with values in a symmetric monoidal \emph{bi}category, which is also in line with our motivations coming from quantum topology.

-We assume some familiarity with the theory of symmetric monoidal bicategories; we refer e.g.\ to \cite{schommerpries} for a careful discussion.
-In particular, we rely on the following notions: By a \emph{bicategory} we mean a three-layered categorical structure with objects, 1-morphisms and 2-morphisms in the weak sense (sometimes the word \emph{cell} is used instead of morphism).
+We assume some familiarity with the theory of symmetric monoidal bicategories; we refer e.g.\ to \cite[Chapter~2]{schommerpries} for a detailed discussion and to \cite{leinster} for a short introduction (however without the treatment of monoidal structures).
+In particular, we rely on the following notions: By a \emph{bicategory} we mean a three-layered categorical structure with objects, 1-morphisms and 2-morphisms (sometimes also called 0-cells, 1-cells and 2-cells) in the weak sense.
 A morphism between bicategories (sometimes also referred to as (weak) 2-functor) will just be called \emph{functor}. \emph{Symmetric monoidal functors} between \emph{symmetric monoidal bicategories} are to be understood in a strong (not in any kind of lax) sense unless otherwise stated.
 In particular, a symmetric monoidal functor between symmetric monoidal bicategories comprises various sorts of coherence data subject to coherence conditions.
+We will briefly illustrate this after the next definition.

 \begin{definition} Let $\cat{M}$ be a symmetric monoidal bicategory.
-An \emph{operad} in $\cat{M}$ is a symmetric monoidal functor $\RForests \longrightarrow \cat{M}$, where we consider $\RForests$ as a bicategory with only trivial 2-morphisms.
+An \emph{operad} in $\cat{M}$ is a symmetric monoidal functor $\cat{O}:\RForests \to \cat{M}$, where we consider $\RForests$ as a symmetric monoidal bicategory with only trivial 2-morphisms.
 We define \emph{cyclic} and \emph{modular operads} by replacing $\RForests$ with $\Forests$ and $\Graphs$, respectively. \end{definition}